Shopify vs. WooCommerce: Which shop is better?

 WooCommerce benefits from the entire WordPress SEO ecosystem:

-- Yoast SEO / Rank Math – the most powerful SEO plugins available
+- Yoast SEO / Rank Math– the most powerful SEO plugins ever

-- Schema Markup – detailed structured data via plugins
+- Schema Markup– detailed structured data about plugins

 Shopify Performance

 Shopify uses a global CDN (Content Delivery Network) with servers in over 100 countries.
-The average loading times:
+Average loading times:

-Shopify shops typically load quickly and consistently.
-The downside: You have little influence on server performance.
-If apps slow down the shop, your optimization options are limited.
+Shopify stores generally load quickly and consistently.
+The downside: you have little control over server performance.
+If apps are slowing down the store, your optimization options are limited.

 WooCommerce Performance

-With WooCommerce, performance depends heavily on the hosting:
+WooCommerce performance is heavily dependent on the hosting:

 With the right setup (managed hosting + caching plugin + CDN), WooCommerce can be faster than Shopify.
-But: Optimization requires know-how or professional support.
+However, optimization requires expertise or professional support.

 Design and Themes

-Your online shop's design significantly influences your customers' trust and the conversion rate.
+The design of your online shop significantly influences customer trust and the conversion rate.
 Both platforms offer different approaches:

 Shopify Themes

-Shopify currently offers around 180 themes in the official Theme Store, 12 of which are free.
+Shopify currently offers around 180 themes in its official Theme Store, 12 of which are free.
 All themes are reviewed by Shopify and guarantee:

 - Accessibility (WCAG 2.1)